 For teachers who plan to bring students to the museum for a docent-guided visit, this one hour docent-led tour models the questioning and discussion strategies used with students that address the specific theme of the upcoming school tour.
 Teachers may book orientations for any currently offered school tours.

-Call 860-838-4046 to schedule today.
+Call 860-838-4046 to schedule your orientation tour today.
 Reservations must be made at least three weeks in advance.